-Japanese Maple Acer palmatum
+Red Select Japanese Maple Acer palmatum 'Red Select'

-Height: 20 feet Spread: 25 feet
+Height: 20 feet

+Spread: 20 feet

+Sunlight: O

-Sunlight: ○ ● Hardiness Zone: 6b
+Hardiness Zone: 6b

 Description:

-The most coveted of all small landscape trees, and with good reason - it has almost the perfect shape, habit, and fall colors; the species can be quite variable, numerous cultivars are available selected for specific attributes
+Amazing fall color; beautiful dark-purple leaves in spring eventually fade to bronze-green; heat/sun tolerance; Japanese maples are the most coveted of all small landscape trees, having almost the perfect shape, habit, and fall colors Ornamental Features Red Select Japanese Maple is primarily valued in the landscape for its ornamental globe-shaped form.

-Ornamental Features

-Japanese Maple is primarily valued in the landscape for its ornamental globe-shaped form.
 It features subtle corymbs of red flowers rising above the foliage in mid spring before the leaves.
-It has dark green deciduous foliage.
-The lobed palmate leaves turn outstanding shades of yellow, red and deep purple in the fall.
+It has attractive dark green foliage with hints of burgundy which emerges red in spring.
+The small lobed palmate leaves are highly ornamental and turn an outstanding crimson in the fall.
 The rough gray bark and red branches add an interesting dimension to the landscape.

-Landscape Attributes

-Japanese Maple is a deciduous tree with a more or less rounded form.
+Landscape Attributes Red Select Japanese Maple is a dense deciduous tree with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.
+This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
+It has no significant negative characteristics.
+Red Select Japanese Maple is recommended for the following landscape applications;

-Japanese Maple in fall Photo courtesy of NetPS Plant Finder
+Red Select Japanese Maple foliage Photo courtesy of NetPS Plant Finder

-Japanese Maple Photo courtesy of NetPS Plant Finder
+Red Select Japanese Maple Photo courtesy of NetPS Plant Finder